- In this article we describe what is required to retire early.

 The difficult news

-Humans are imperfect, never will be.
-We wield new and powerful tools that have negative externalities.
+Humans are imperfect, never will be perfect.
+And we wield new and powerful technological tools that have negative and positive externalities.
 As you approach your FI goals, you may want to continue to learn about what is happening in the world and develop strategies to protect your family.
 There are many potential future existential threats to our livelihood, trade wars, cybersecurity issues, climate change, destruction of the environment, will all take a financial toll.
 Take in information from all points of view and make your own decisions.
 Be informed and try to be prepared.